Prashanth5996/AWS-Cost-Optimization/AWS-S3-Service.md

 ### Example Scenario:
 A media company produces a large volume of thumbnails for its website, which are non-critical and can be easily reproduced if lost.
 To reduce storage costs, the company uses Amazon S3 Reduced Redundancy Storage (RRS) for storing these thumbnails.
 RRS provides 99.99% durability and 99.99% availability at a lower cost compared to Amazon S3 Standard.
 For 10 TB of thumbnail data, storing it in S3 Standard would cost approximately $1,176.80 per month or $14,121.60 per year.
 By using S3 RRS, the cost is reduced to $0.0125 per GB, which translates to $125 per month or $1,500 per year, resulting in a savings of over 90%. ✅

+### Example Scenarios
+Here are some example scenarios demonstrating the cost savings of using the right storage class:
+- **E-commerce Company**: Using S3 Intelligent-Tiering reduces costs by over 20%. ✅
+- **Media Company**: Using S3 One Zone-IA reduces costs by over 20%. ✅
+- **Healthcare Organization**: Using S3 Glacier Flexible Retrieval reduces costs by over 90%. ✅
+- **Media Company**: Using S3 Reduced Redundancy Storage (RRS) reduces costs by over 90%. ✅

 ### Implementation of Cost Optimization
 To implement cost optimization for S3, follow these steps:
 1. **Choose the Right Storage Class**: Select the appropriate storage class based on the use case and access patterns.